iric-soft/epcy/doc/basic_usage.rst

        - None
        - F

-Using all these variations, you should be able to create a unique *design.txt* to performed all *1 vs all* analyses linked to a dataset.
+With all these variations, you should be able to performed all comparisons you want using an unique design file, or create a new design file for each comparison.

 .. _MCC: https://en.wikipedia.org/wiki/Matthews_correlation_coefficient
 .. _KDE: https://en.wikipedia.org/wiki/Kernel_density_estimation